EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 \end{doublespace}
 ```

 The default line space is controlled by the value of `\baselineskip`.
-Actually, `\fontsize` and `\linespread` indirectly controlled the `\baselineskip`.

-`\lineskiplimit` is a limit value set by users whose function is that when two adjancent lines' line space smaller than it, the line space will use the value `\lineskip`, which is also set by us, instead.
+`\lineskiplimit` is a limit value set by users whose function is that when the distance between **upper box's buttom margin** and **the lower box's top margin** is smaller than the value, the distance will be adjusted to the value `\lineskip`, which is also set by us.

 ```latex
 \setlength\lineskiplimit{2.5bp}
 \setlength\lineskip{2.5bp}
 ```

-This function can be very useful when math fraction appears in your article.
+This function can be very useful when math fraction appears in article.

 ## 2.1.9 Horizontal Space